-Earlier we have split our data into separate spreadsheets but this time, we will split spreadsheet records into a new workbook.
+Earlier we have split our data into separate excel sheet but this time, we will split spreadsheet records into a new workbook.
 It’s useful and reduces our effort in making different workbook with same data.

 I hope you have enjoyed our earlier blogs, revisit “How to split excel data into separate spreadsheets using VBA“.

 Split spreadsheet data into new Excel workbooks:

 First of all, We need to split the records as per state wise.
 And then save as new workbook with the name of the state.

 We take our earlier data which looks like below: